dandean/react-hoc-validation/docs/manager.js.md

-@class FormManager
+# FormManager

-The FormManager is the central point of coordination between the various components in this tool.
+`FormManager` is the central point of coordination between the various components in this tool.

-Map of React HOC components by name attribute.

-@type {Map}

 Stores the *validation state* for all registered components.
 It's important